 Those That Are Seriously Ill

-Whether its COVID 19 or someone other illness Green Mountain can offer you other utility assistance options.
+Whether it’s COVID 19 or some other illness Green Mountain can offer you other bill payment assistance.
 To learn about these payment arrangements contact them at 866.785.4668.

 5. Direct Energy Neighbor To Neighbor Program